SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> increment(7)
     <$ : Int = 8

-..
-EDIT: Confirm spelling of "incrementer" (not "incrementor").

 A function can take another function as one of its arguments.

 .. testcode::